danielbodnar/awesome-stars/BY-LANG.md

 - [fry69/files-to-prompt-ts](https://github.com/fry69/files-to-prompt-ts) - A command-line tool to concatenate files and directories in a structured way to a single prompt for use with large language models and other applications.
 - [KevinArce/bun-cli](https://github.com/KevinArce/bun-cli) - Bun CLI Generator is a command-line tool built in Rust, designed to streamline the process of setting up new Bun projects.
 With a simple command, users can generate a basic Bun project structure, incl
 - [oct16/TimeCat](https://github.com/oct16/TimeCat) - A Magical Web Recorder & Player 🖥
 - [CapSoftware/Cap](https://github.com/CapSoftware/Cap) - Open source Loom alternative.
-Effortless, instant screen sharing.
+Beautiful, shareable screen recordings.
 - [tapehq/tape-cli](https://github.com/tapehq/tape-cli) - CLI tool to collaborate better during mobile development, for iOS & tvOS simulators and Android emulators and devices.
 Share screenshots, screen recordings as video or GIFs.
 Use with https://tape.sh o
 - [pavlobu/deskreen](https://github.com/pavlobu/deskreen) - Deskreen turns any device with a web browser into a secondary screen for your computer. ⭐️ Star to support our work!
 - [wulkano/Kap](https://github.com/wulkano/Kap) - An open-source screen recorder built with web technology